Trump rape accuser set for her day in court | Politics

 At trial, they could challenge Carroll's memory, including her inability to remember the date or even the month of the alleged attack.
 And while the jury could have six to 12 members, it would take only one Trump supporter for Trump to avoid liability.

-The trial may last five to seven days.
+According to a Thursday court filing, Carroll estimates the trial may last five to seven days, while Trump estimates 10 to 12 days.
 Carroll is expected to testify, as are two friends she spoke to soon after the alleged rape: Lisa Birnbach, who wrote "The Official Preppy Handbook," and former New York news anchor Carol Martin.

 Two women who say Trump sexually assaulted them, Jessica Leeds and Natasha Stoynoff, are also on Carroll's witness list.
 Trump has denied their claims.
 And jurors will be able to hear the infamous 2005 "Access Hollywood" tape where Trump made graphic, vulgar comments about women.